Hashemjr/Graduation_Project/README.md

 - The Project is a Chinese Learning Application called "Chineasy" which means Chinese Made in an easy way

-- The application is developed using Flutter
+- The application is developed using Flutter and Firebase